A Parsimonious Personalized Dose Finding Model via Dimension Reduction

-In this paper, we propose a dimension reduction framework for estimating the optimal individualized dose rule such that the underlying treatment decision can be modeled through a low-dimensional subspace using data from a randomized dose trial.
-Specifically, we propose two approaches: a direct learning approach and a pseudo-direct learning approach.
-The direct learning approach searches the dose rule in the dimensionality-reduced subspace by maximizing a semiparametric value function motivated by the outcome weighted learning \citep{zhao2012estimating} framework.
-The pseudo-direct learning approach is two-staged, in which the first stage focuses more on estimating the low-dimensional subspace, and in the second stage, the optimal rule can be fitted on the reduced space by applying any existing model.
-Interestingly, we realize that the pseudo-direct learning approach has a close connection with the partial dimension reduction \citep{feng2013partial} when we regard the dose treatment as a conditional variable.
-The proposed estimators are constructed under a semiparametric framework where we utilize an orthogonality constrained optimization approach to estimate the dimensionality-reduced subspace basis.
-A unique advantage of the proposed methods is that the nonparametrically optimal dose rule is adapted to the low-dimensional structural dimension, hence, enables us to circumvent the curse of dimensionality.
+In this paper, we propose a dimension reduction framework for estimating the optimal individualized dose rule.
+An immediate advantage is that the nonparametrically optimal dose rule is adaptive to a low-dimensional covariate space.
+This circumvents the curse of dimensionality and allows for better interpretability.
+We further propose two approaches: a direct learning approach and a pseudo-direct learning approach.
+In the direct learning approach, we exploit that the dose rule, instead of the outcome, can be modeled in a linear subspace of the covariates.
+This leads to a key advantage that we can directly estimate the optimal dose rule without modeling propensity scores in an observational study.
+On the other hand, the pseudo-direct learning approach is achieved in two-stages.
+In the first stage, we estimate the low-dimensional subspace of the outcome, while in the second stage, the optimal dose rule can be estimated on the dimensionality-reduced subspace.
+Interestingly, the pseudo-direct learning approach has a close connection with the partial dimension reduction framework \citep{feng2013partial} when we regard the dose treatment as a conditional variable.
+The proposed estimators are constructed under a semiparametric framework, where we utilize an orthogonality-constrained optimization algorithm to solve for the parameters.